ChrisWhealy/edge-cdn-store/docs/explanation.md

    It is very important to honour the contents of the `cache-control` header and not cache object marked as `no-store`.

-   This implementation also arbitrarily refuses to cache object that are not returned with an HTTP 2xx status code.
+   This implementation also arbitrarily refuses to cache objects that are not returned with an HTTP 2xx status code.

 * ***`upstream_response_filter`***<br>
   Sets the HTTP header `X-CDN-Cache: MISS` to record the fact that the object was not served from the cache.